-- Length of touring kayaks
+- Design characteristics of a touring kayak

 - Different paddles used with a touring kayak